adamgundry/ghc-proposals/proposals/0000-hasfield-redesign.rst

   ``(GetField "foo" r Int, SetField "bar" r Bool) => r -> r`` obviously can only read the ``foo`` field and write the ``bar`` field.

+* It allows `Warnings for partial fields`_ that accurately reflect whether the field is being selected or updated.

 * It should lead to better compile-time performance (see `Compilation time benefits of splitting classes`_).

-* It allows `Warnings for partial fields`_ that accurately reflect whether the field is being projected or updated.

 Compilation time benefits of splitting classes